pdariuslee/reading-notes/class-01.md

 - Best to keep JS codes in its own file

-- <script> tag is used in HTML to load the JS file in the browser
+- The `<script>` tag is used in HTML to load the JS file in the browser